Datasets and Sheets

 View/Edit: A sheet may be viewed or edited by clicking on the Sheet name or the “View” option corresponding to the sheet.

 Delete: The sheet may be deleted by clicking on the “Delete” option in the sheet menu.
-The sheet will be deleted upon confirmation.
+You can also delete multiple sheets by selecting them and clicking on the “Delete” button above the sheets list.
+Sheets will be deleted upon confirmation.

 Pin/Unpin: The sheet may be pinned for easy access.
 Links to all the pinned sheets and dashboards will be available on the home page under the “Pinned” tab so that they may be accessed directly.
 Pinned sheets may be unpinned later